-To help determine executive pay, the Compensation Committee retains WTW, for advice regarding the general competitive landscape and trends in executive and director pay.
-While the Compensation Committee meets with WTW from time to time, the chair of the Compensation Committee also communicates directly with the consultant in between committee meetings.
-WTW advises the committee on several matters including (1) competitive analysis (including in relation to our 2023 peer group), (2) incentive plan design, (3) updates on trends in executive and director compensation, (4) peer group composition, and (5) other compensation-related matters as requested by the committee.
+To help determine executive pay, the Compensation Committee retains Towers Watson, for advice regarding the general competitive landscape and trends in executive and director pay.
+In addition to Towers Watson attending each committee meeting, the Compensation Committee meets with Towers Watson as needed, and the chair of the Compensation Committee communicates directly with the consultant in between meetings.
+Towers Watson advises the committee on several matters including (1) competitive analysis (including in relation to our 2024 peer group), (2) incentive plan design, (3) updates on trends in executive and director compensation, (4) peer group composition, and (5) other compensation-related matters as requested by the committee.